Ryuho Okawa: Personal life

-In April 1988, Okawa married Kyoko Okawa (大川 きょう子, Ōkawa Kyōko), née Kyoko Kimura (木村 恭子, Kimura Kyōko), born on 22 August 1965.
-Kyoko had played a role as a spiritual leader alongside Okawa since 1987.
+On 10 April 1988, Okawa married Kyoko Okawa (大川 きょう子, Ōkawa Kyōko), née Kyoko Kimura (木村 恭子, Kimura Kyōko), born on 22 August 1965.
+Kyoko had played a role as a spiritual leader alongside Okawa since 1988.
 Kyoko is a graduate of the University of Tokyo, where she studied English literature.
 Of his marriage with Kyoko, Okawa said it provided his life "with a stable basis that enabled me to concentrate even more on my task", and that it was "instrumental in the development of [Happy Science]".
 Kyoko became the Presidential Assistant of Happy Science in 1988, and the Head of Happy Science's women's group, called the "Society of Aphrodite" (Aphrodite-kai (アフロディーテ会, Afurodiite-kai)).
 Like her husband, Kyoko has also published books for Happy Science, which mainly targeted the female audience.
 She also wrote an essay for each issue of Happy Science's monthly journal Happy Science Monthly (月刊 幸福の科学, Gekkan Kōfuku-no-Kagaku), which started in April 1987; she would address topics ranging from education to the family.
 Her essays were compiled into books.
 She was the joint president of the Happiness Realization party along with Okawa and later became the leader of the party.
 Okawa said that he and Kyoko were together in some of their past lives.
 The Society of Aphrodite and one of its subdivisions, "The Society of Florence" (フローレンスの会, Furōrensu-no-Kai), are named after the Greek goddess and Florence Nightingale respectively because they are believed to be previous incarnations of Kyoko.

-In February 2011, it was reported that Okawa and Kyoko had divorced.
+In February 2011, it was reported that Okawa and Kyoko were preparing for divorce.
 Happy Science announced that she had been permanently expelled for allegedly causing great personal and administrative damage to the organization, libeling the organization in various newspapers, and besmirching the name of Lord El Cantare.